 Some people also enjoy cross-country skiing “off-track” on snow-covered hiking trails packed down by hikers, snowshoers, and cross-country skiers.
 Tracked trails are typically rated using the same system as downhill skiing.
 Green circle signs indicate beginner-level trails, blue squares indicate intermediate trails and black diamonds indicate advanced trails.

 There is important trail etiquette that you should probably know before heading out on your first cross-country skiing adventure.

 First, if you’re on a one-way trail, ensure you only go in the proper direction.
 If you’re on a two-way trail, keep in mind that uphill skiers yield to downhill skiers because downhill skiers often have less control.
 Like driving, if someone behind you is moving faster, you should step aside and let them pass before continuing.
 Also, do your best to preserve the tracks.

 If you accidentally fall, try to fill in any hole you caused with snow before continuing.

 What to Wear and Pack

-Other than the addition of skis, boots, and poles, you’ll want to prepare similarly to how you would for any other winter adventure.
+Besides adding skis, boots, and poles, you’ll want to prepare similarly to any other winter adventure.